Planning-Inspectorate/common-pipeline-templates/README.md

 Once these are installed just run `npm install` in the root directory and these will be available when working locally.

 This repo contains pre-commit hooks with Husky.
-To activate these run `npx husky install`
+To activate these run `npx husky install`.

+The repo uses `commitizen` and `commitlint`, so to ensure commits are in thr right format so the changelog can be updated automatically, please run `npm run commit` from the root directory and follow the interactive CLI.

 ### Versioning